JaydenMajor/Pages-In-Widgets/README.md

 Realse Date: Dec 06, 2015

 * i18n: Use translate.wordpress.org to translate the plugin.
-* Update textdomain, same as the plugin slug.
+* i18n: Update textdomain, same as the plugin slug.
+* Add phpDocs.

 ### 1.4